Professor of Art History

 B.A.,Duke University 1990

-She has also published essays on central European visual culture in the journals Art History, Austrian History Yearbook, and elsewhere, on topics such as Schiele's painting, avant-garde Viennese fashion and Jewish identity, the art historian Alois Riegl's theoretical relationship to modern art, and Germany's imperialist imagination as manifested in Expressionist postcards.
+In addition, Smith has published essays on central European visual culture in the journals Art History, Austrian History Yearbook, and elsewhere, on topics such as Schiele's painting, avant-garde Viennese fashion and Jewish identity, the art historian Alois Riegl's theoretical relationship to modern art, and Germany's imperialist imagination as manifested in Expressionist postcards.

 Specific subjects or issues you can knowledgeably discuss: